Skip to content

 """

-Converts the RGB color to HLS color space.
+Converts the color to HLS color space, derived from the canonical float store.

 Returns: